let-the-dreamers-rise/approval-rationale-tracker/README.md

 > From **“Is the borrower performing?”**
 > to **“Is our original reasoning still valid?”**

-ART brings accountability, memory, and governance to the most human part of lending — **judgment itself**.
+ART brings accountability, memory, and governance to the most human — and least governed — part of lending: judgment itself.